Lisa Hanawalt

-Lisa Hanawalt (born June 19, 1983) is an American illustrator, writer, and cartoonist.
+Lisa Hanawalt (born June 1983) is an American illustrator, writer, and cartoonist.
 She has published comic series, as well as three books of illustrations.
-She worked as the production designer and a producer of the Netflix animated series BoJack Horseman (2014–2020), and co-hosts the podcast Baby Geniuses (2012–present) with comedian Emily Heller.
-She created and executive produced the Adult Swim animated series, Tuca & Bertie (2019–2022).
+She worked as the production designer and a producer of the Netflix animated series BoJack Horseman (2014–2020), and co-hosted the podcast Baby Geniuses (2012–2024) with comedian Emily Heller.
+She created and executive produced the Netflix/Adult Swim animated series Tuca & Bertie (2019–2022).

 Life and career

 Early life

-Hanawalt was born in Palo Alto, California to Stanford biologists Philip Hanawalt and Graciela Spivak.
-Her mother was born and raised in Argentina by a family of Jewish refugees originally from Odessa.
+Hanawalt was born in Palo Alto, California, to Stanford biologists Philip Hanawalt and Graciela Spivak.
+Her mother was born and raised in Argentina by a family of Jewish refugees originally from Odesa.

-Hanawalt attended UCLA, graduating with a B.A. in art in 2006.
+Hanawalt was educated at Henry M. Gunn High School.
+She attended UCLA, graduating with a B.A. in art in 2006.